we-bridge/LargeFileBundle/README.md

 The field will be displayed as an input file styled as a button using bootstrap classes

-- label: Label of the button
+- `label`: Label of the button
-- media: refers to the mapping in OneupUploaderBundle's configuration
+- `media`: refers to the mapping in OneupUploaderBundle's configuration
-- mimeTypesMessage: Localized error message to display for incorrect mime type input
+- `mimeTypesMessage`: Localized error message to display for incorrect mime type input
-- maxSizeMessage: Localized error message to display if upload file is larger than the maximum size allowed
+- `maxSizeMessage`: Localized error message to display if upload file is larger than the maximum size allowed

 The bundle will add an extra hidden field to the form with the name of the file field appended with the string "Name" (eg: videoFileName).
 This field can be used by the application to link the uploaded filename with an entity.